guins/evenless/README.md

-# A little scss framework
+# A little scss framework on top of compass